-Clean slate bill to include all misdemeanors, some felonies
+New ‘clean slate’ bill to include all misdemeanors, felonies

 HARTFORD, Conn.
 (AP) - A bill unveiled Wednesday would go further than a previous proposal and expand the kinds of convictions that can be erased from criminal records in Connecticut.

-The legislation announced by lawmakers and the American Civil Liberties Union of Connecticut would allow some low-level felony convictions and all classes of misdemeanor convictions to be expunged after a period time as long as the offender has no new convictions.
+The legislation announced by lawmakers and the American Civil Liberties Union of Connecticut would allow some low-level felony convictions and all misdemeanor convictions to be expunged after a period time as long as the offender has no new convictions.
 The bill differs from similar legislation first introduced by Democratic Gov. Ned Lamont during his State of the State speech on Feb.
 5 that would only automatically erase convictions for Class C and D misdemeanors - the lowest misdemeanors - if, after seven years, the offender was not not convicted of new crimes.

 “At its base many of us have said or heard that ‘if you do the crime you do the time’ and yet we don’t function that way as a society,” said state Sen. Gary Winfield, D-New Haven, who is crafting the bill.
 “When my mother was telling me as a child that she believed in ‘if I did the crime I did the time’ she did not mean for the rest of my life.”